davebulaval/notification/README.md

     - Microsoft Teams notification,
     - Discord.

 > Please be careful with your login credential.
-Use a .env or any other file not publish by your git (configured in .gitignore).
-Read the [following](https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories) for best pratices.
+Use a .env or any other file not published by your Git (configured in .gitignore).
+Read the [following](https://stackoverflow.com/questions/2397822/what-is-the-best-practice-for-dealing-with-passwords-in-git-repositories) for best practices.

 Read the documentation at [notificationdoc.ca](https://notificationdoc.ca).